 Before the course, the participant’ squadron commander (or equivalent) should receive and complete the following actions.

-eSchool, Squadron Commander Discussion Guide (2018).
+Global College of PME, Squadron Commander Discussion Guide.
 This guide supports the participant interviews described above.
 It also provides expectations the commander should have of the participant when he/she returns from the course.

 Note: These guides are included in The Role of the Flight Commander lesson and are also

-available under the Facilitator Resources on The Flight Commander’s Edge online community.
+available under the Facilitator Resources on The Flight Commander’s Edge website.

 Preparing the Facilitator